percona/grafana-dashboards/README.md

-## Grafana dashboards for measuring MySQL performance with Prometheus and InfluxDB
+## Grafana dashboards for measuring MySQL performance with Prometheus

-This is a set of Grafana dashboards to be used with Prometheus and InfluxDB datasources for MySQL and system monitoring.
+This is a set of Grafana dashboards to be used with Prometheus datasource for MySQL and system monitoring.
-The dashboards rely on `alias` label in the Prometheus config and on the small patch applied on Grafana 2.6.
+The dashboards rely on `alias` label in the Prometheus config and depend from the small patch applied on Grafana.

  * Cross Server Graphs
- * Disk Performance
+ * Disk Performance (Grafana 3.0+)
- * Disk Space
+ * Disk Space (Grafana 3.0+)
  * Galera Graphs
  * MySQL InnoDB Metrics
  * MySQL MyISAM Metrics